brsr/antitile/docs/conway.rst

 Other Operators
 ---------------
-There are some important operations on polyhedra that don't fix into the edge-replacement schema.
+There are some important operations on polyhedra that don't fit into the edge-replacement schema.

 * `r`, the reflection operator.
 This produces the mirror image of the